unicode-org/icu4x/ffi/diplomat/cpp/docs/source/datetime_ffi.rst

         See the `Rust documentation for to_calendar <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.to_calendar>`__ for more information.

-.. cpp:class:: ICU4XGregorianDateTime

-    An ICU4X DateTime object capable of containing a Gregorian date and time.

-    See the `Rust documentation for DateTime <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html>`__ for more information.

-    .. cpp:function:: static diplomat::result<ICU4XGregorianDateTime, ICU4XError> try_new(int32_t year, uint8_t month, uint8_t day, uint8_t hour, uint8_t minute, uint8_t second, uint32_t nanosecond)

-        Creates a new :cpp:class:`ICU4XGregorianDateTime` from the specified date and time.

-        See the `Rust documentation for new_gregorian_datetime <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new_gregorian_datetime>`__ for more information.

-    .. cpp:function:: ICU4XTime time() const

-        Gets the time contained in this object

-        See the `Rust documentation for time <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#structfield.time>`__ for more information.

-    .. cpp:function:: ICU4XDateTime to_any() const

-        Converts this to an :cpp:class:`ICU4XDateTime` capable of being mixed with dates of other calendars

-        See the `Rust documentation for to_any <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.to_any>`__ for more information.

 .. cpp:class:: ICU4XIsoDateTime

     An ICU4X DateTime object capable of containing a ISO-8601 date and time.